 - You feel like you want to “crack or pop” the SI joint – If you find yourself trying to “crack or pop” the SI joint for relief you may have low back pain originating in the SI joint.

 - You have pain around the SI joint and some aching in the back or front of your leg. – SI joint problems can also create what’s called “referred pain.”
-Referred pain means that the SI joint is actually causing symptoms of pain in other areas too.
+Referred pain means that the SI joint is actually causing pain in other areas as well.

 Chiropractic Adjustments For SI Joint Pain

 If your low back pain is coming from the SI joint, you may have what’s called “joint dysfunction.”
 SI joint dysfunction is characterized by the symptoms above.
-The joint is irritated and painful, possibly flammed, may have pressure, and it’s not moving or functioning how it should be.
+The joint is irritated and painful, possibly inflammed, may have pressure, and it’s not moving or functioning how it normally should.

 Most often its fixated or “stuck.”
 This dysfunctional SI joint creates pain and makes it difficult to move comfortably.
-Our joints are designed to move smoothly and support our frame.
+Our joints are designed to move smoothly pain-free.
 If you have SI joint dysfunction, it’s not doing this.
 Don’t confuse fixation with “misalignment.”
-Some joints can get misaligned (it’s rare), but usually, there are a number of factors in play that may cause this
+Some joints can get misaligned (it’s rare), but usually its the movement component that’s the issue and not the alignment.

 Chiropractic manipulative therapy isn’t the only effective treatment for SI Joint dysfunction.
-Here are a few others that are good treatments either by themselves or in combination to CMT:
+Here are a few others that are good treatments either by themselves or in combination with chiropractic adjustments:

 - Stretches and corrective exercises – These will help push the SI joint back into its normal range of motion, loosen up tight muscles and tissues, strengthen weak muscles, activate lazy muscles, and create a balance between muscles in the region.